saltyrtc/chunked-dc-js/README.md

 ## Installing

-If you're writing a browser application, simply use the normal or minified ES5 or ES2015 distribution from the `dist` directory.
+If you're writing a browser application, simply use the normal or minified ES5 distribution from the `dist` directory.

-    <script src="chunked-dc.es2015.min.js"></script>
+    <script src="chunked-dc.es5.min.js"></script>

+If you have a build pipeline yourself, you may also want to use the ES2015 version instead.
 The ES5 versions are considerably larger because they also contain polyfills.

 Alternatively, simply install the library via `npm`:

     npm install chunked-dc

-All classes are namespaced under `chunkedDc`:
+All classes in the ES5 version are namespaced under `chunkedDc`:

 - `chunkedDc.Chunker`
 - `chunkedDc.Unchunker`